puppetlabs/pdk/docs/pdk.md

+**Note: this page is a draft in progress for a tech preview release and may differ from the final version.**

 ## Puppet Development Kit

 The Puppet Development Kit (PDK) is a package of development and testing tools to help you create great Puppet modules.